sreding/lissajous/README.md

 ## Matlab
 All the matlab code is contained in a single file, `lissajous.m`.
 The code is currently set up to generate angles for a drone experiment.
+#### Note on static trajectories:
+They are sill under development and should not be used currently.
 ## Python
 Python code is in `src/generator.py`.
 Scipy is required for LHS sampling and numpy provides the basic data structures.
 Matplotlib is required only for visualization in the notebook.
 To install everything in a new conda environment, run